Avg: 3.7 from 146 votes

 |Shared By:||Charles Vernon on Jul 6, 2001|

-|Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac|
+|Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

-The easiest line takes the right-most dihedral on the east side of the rib and finishes in a chimney for a 150 foot pitch.
+To access the easiest start (5.8), it is necessary to scramble or do a short easy easy pitch up around the corner to the left (east) from the smooth prow.
+Establish a belay above a large flake, and ascend the rightmost crack system on the east side of the rib past a piton, through a fun, easy chimney, and finally up a moderate slab to a good belay ledge (about 130').
 This is a really good pitch; however, the direct is even better.
-It takes an excellent 5.8 hand crack on the right side of the prow itself and then traverses left through a juggy dark band to pick up a beautiful left-leaning finger crack/seam (sustained 5.10).
-Continue weaving back and forth across the rib for another 40 feet to a good belay ledge.
+It takes an excellent 5.8 hand crack on the right side of the smooth prow itself and then traverses left through a juggy dark band to pick up a beautiful left-leaning finger crack/seam (sustained 5.10 on micro-nuts).
+Continue up the slab mentioned above to the belay.

-P3 - A little tricky: head up left on the prow to pick up a 5.8 crack and flake.
+P3.
+This is a tricky pitch: head up left on the prow to pick up a 5.8 crack which becomes a left-facing flake.
+Double-runner any pro in the flake.
 Then traverse right beneath the obvious roof past an old bolt, and climb around the roof on the right past pitons, with great exposure, 5.9-.
 Continue up the much easier prow and run out all the rope (60m rope handy to reach a good ledge).
-The obvious three-inch crack (5.9+ jugs) through the left side of the roof is probably the best way to do this pitch, though, and may be the most spectacular part of the route.
+This option is great climbing but is borderline R as it relies on old fixed gear that is difficult to back up.

-P4 - Continue easily up on the right side of the prow for 60-100 feet to a belay beneath the final steep corner.
+P4.
+Continue easily up on the right side of the prow for 60-100 feet to a belay beneath the final steep corner.

 If you do go to the top of Meeker (west summit is the highest), the descent is made from the Loft (the broad saddle between Longs and Meeker): from there head east and down to a well-cairned ledge system that bypasses some cliffs (this point can be reached fairly directly by scrambling down from the summit of Meeker).
 The ledges deposit you at 3rd class scrambling or possibly snow sliding (not the same as the descent from the top of the rib).